Helenyin123/changnote/backend-web-technology.md

 **PUT**: update existing information
 **DELETE**: delete existing information

+REST is stateless, each method is completely stand-alone, it has no knowledge of previous requests.

 ####RESTful Routes
 There are 7 RESTful routes, it's a pattern and a convention to structure your routes :